 Learn more about the process of how the Canadian Lymphedema Framework and the Canadian provincial lymphedema associations collaborated on this important educational initiative.

-The Canadian Lymphedema Framework thanks the key industry partners for their financial support in 2016 helping to make this magazine a reality.
+The Canadian Lymphedema Framework (CLF) wishes to thank key industry partners for their financial support in making this magazine a reality.